pyodec/pyodec/docs/_build/html/_sources/lib/core.txt

 Core Classes
 ============

-The classes defined in the ``pyodec.code`` namespace.
+The classes defined in the ``pyodec.core`` namespace.
 These are used by developers to create new decoder objects, compliant with the Pyodec decoder rule set.

-.. automodule:: pyodec.core
+.. automodule:: core
     :members: